 Application #: [App ID]

 Applicant's Name:

 Co-Applicant's Name:

 Damaged Property Address:

-□ Check this box if your mailing address is different from the address of the damaged property.
+□ Check this box if your mailing address is different from the address of the damage property.
 If so, please provide the postal address.

 Select one of the following options for which you are requesting a reconsideration:

 □ Ineligibility Determination

 □ Pre-Award Determination

 □ Voluntary Acquisition Offer

-- □ Change in Pre-Award Determination
+□ Change in Pre-Award Determination

-- Denial of Voluntary Withdrawal
+□ Denial of Voluntary Withdrawal

-- □ Expiration of Term to identify a Replacement Property
+□ Expiration of Term to identify a Replacement Property

-- □ Relocation Voucher
+□ Relocation Voucher

-- □ Final Inspection of the Property
+□ Final Inspection of the Property

-- □ Duplication of Benefits Determination
+□ Duplication of Benefits Determination

-- □ Application Closeout
+□ Application Closeout

-🗆 Other, explain:
+□ Other, explain:

 Provide a brief explanation of the basis for the reconsideration request:

 If necessary, you may use a blank sheet of paper to further explain your request.
-You may also include any documents that substantiate or support your request for reconsideration as attachment to this form.
+You may also include any documents that substantiate or support your request for reconsideration as attachments to this form.
 Then, send this form and its attachments, if any, to the email or mailing address provided in the notification from which you are requesting a reconsideration.

-Applicant's name
+CDBG-DR Program

+R3 Program-based Reconsideration Request Form

+Page 2 / 2

-Applicant's Signature
+Applicant's name Applicant' s Signature

 Date

-Co-Applicant's Name

-Co-Applicant's Signature
+Co-Applicant's Name Co-Applicant's Signature

 Date